Quality of service is just as, if not more, important.

 When it comes to customer service, small, local companies’ personal approach far surpasses the cookie-cutter style of bigger name brands.

-According to the Harvard Business Review, smaller companies value “sincere empathy over indifferent calmness and common sense over standard operating procedure.”
-The emphasis of customer service over revenue is why local companies’ services are typically more personalized and reliable than those of big name brands.
+According to the Harvard Business Review, smaller companies value “sincere empathy over indifferent calmness and common sense over the standard operating procedure.”

-Not to mention, in this industry, some large waste disposal companies claim to offer dumpster rental, when in reality, they outsource the service to another dumpster provider.
-This whole "sub-contracting" situation ultimately leads to increased costs for you.
-If you're not communicating directly with the company that's supplying your dumpster, there is a greater chance of miscommunication and poor dumpster service, too.
+Not to mention, in this industry, some large waste disposal companies claim to offer dumpster rental when in reality they outsource the service to another dumpster provider.

 When calling or emailing companies for quotes (we recommend a minimum of 2-3 to be safe), listen to their tone as well as what they’re actually saying.